Keep, Flower Families Help To Build Henry Keep Home For The Aged

 One portion of the building will be for men and another for women.
 The building will cost about $25,000 and is built so an additional can be added at any time without injuring the looks of the building.
 Patrick Phillips will have charge of the masonry and Architect Dillenback will supervise the construction.
 The building is to be a beauty and will be a credit to our city.

-Upon the Henry Keep Home’s opening on December 31, 1883, Roswell P. Flower would remark–
+Upon the Henry Keep Home’s opening on December 31, 1883, Roswell P. Flower remarked–

 It has been regularly incorporated under laws of the State of New York as an Eleemosynary Institution, and, with its 35 acres of ground suitable for garden purposes, and its annual income, it will stand, I trust, forever a blessing to the county, a monument to the charity and loving kindness of Henry Keep, and his wife, Emma Keep-Schley, and refuge, for many generations, of indigent but worthy persons in time of trouble.

-The Watertown Re-Union would report of four “inmates” in January, 1884, who “appear happy and contented, as they sat in their warm rooms looking out at the raging storm and they had nothing to do but amuse themselves knowing there were others to provide for them.”
+The Watertown Re-Union would report four “inmates” in January 1884 who “appear happy and contented, as they sat in their warm rooms looking out at the raging storm and they had nothing to do but amuse themselves knowing there were others to provide for them.”

 End Of An Era

 In 1968, the Watertown Daily Times would break the news that the House of the Good Samaritan and the Henry Keep Home were planning a new nursing facility.
-The name of the partnership would be the Samaritan-Keep Home with preliminary plans for 120, later 200, bed capacity with related nursing home services.
+The partnership’s name would be the Samaritan-Keep Home, with preliminary plans for 120, later 200, bed capacity with related nursing home services.

-The new facility would be recommended by the State with conditional approval that the county discontinue the operation of the 66-bed long-term care facility on outer Coffeen Street, The Jefferson County Extended Care facility.
-The anticipated costs of the facility would be $4,000,000 and be comprised of 100 long-term care beds and 100 for ambulatory patients who required minimal supervision.
+The State would recommend the new facility with conditional approval that the county discontinue the operation of the 66-bed long-term care facility on outer Coffeen Street, the Jefferson County Extended Care facility.
+The anticipated costs of the facility would be $4,000,000, and it would comprise 100 long-term care beds and 100 for ambulatory patients who required minimal supervision.

-As a result, the facility on Coffeen Street would transition to being a home for the aged for which it still met federal standards for rather than continuing to serve as an in-service hospital that would have necessitated $75,000-$100,000 worth of renovations.
+As a result, the facility on Coffeen Street would transition to being a home for the aged, for which it still met federal standards, rather than continuing to serve as an in-service hospital that would have necessitated $75,000-$100,000 worth of renovations.

-The Henry Keep Home would close its doors on July 15, 1969, after 86 years of operation in order to prepare for demolition and subsequent construction of the new Samaritan-Keep Home.
-After a contents-sale and other last minute decisions, the home would finally be razed in April of 1970 with new construction to begin that fall.
+The Henry Keep Home closed its doors on July 15, 1969, after 86 years of operation to prepare for demolition and subsequent construction of the new Samaritan-Keep Home.
+After a contents sale and other last-minute decisions, the home was finally razed in April 1970, and new construction began that fall.

 The 99-Year Lease Deal With F. W. Woolworth

 Emma Keep-Schley’s purchase of the American and Paddock Buildings assured her of income to support the Henry Keep Home as long as those buildings remained occupied.
-But what became of the money-making when the American Building was replaced by the Woolworth Building in the early 1920’s?
+But what became of the money-making when the Woolworth Building replaced the American Building in the early 1920s?

-In 1916, F. W. Woolworth hashed out a deal with the Henry Keep Home Board of Trustees in what would amount to a 99-year lease agreement, which was really a number of shorter term-leases with an additional number of lease options to extend to 99 years.
-Certainly F. W. Woolworth had the money to buy it outright, but this was the deal that was arranged.
+In 1916, F. W. Woolworth hashed a deal with the Henry Keep Home Board of Trustees amounting to a 99-year lease agreement.
+This agreement included several shorter-term leases with an additional number of lease options extending to 99 years.
+Certainly, F. W. Woolworth had the money to buy it outright, but this was the arranged deal.

 F.W.
-Woolworth’s plans had called for demolishing the American Building and replacing it with one 20+ stories high.
-Other plans included a 14 story replica of the world’s tallest building at the time, the Woolworth Building in New York City.
-Such ideas were squabbled over with regards to “ruining the aesthetics of Public Square.”
-Nevertheless, an agreement would be struck between the two parties with only Woolworth’s Directors for approval.
+Woolworth’s plans called for demolishing the American Building and replacing it with a 20+-story-high one.
+Other plans included a 14-story replica of the world’s tallest building at the time, the Woolworth Building in New York City.
+Such ideas were squabbled over regarding “ruining the aesthetics of Public Square.”
+Nevertheless, an agreement would be struck between the two parties, with only Woolworth’s Directors for approval.

 Look between the main Home building and its carriage house.
 That’s Sherman St. School peeking through!
 Sherman St. ended just south of the school at that time.